zaakiy/drmax-gitlab-azdo-migration/README.md

    3. Password/Token Key `YOUR GITLAB API TOKEN`
    4. Service connection name `AzDO migration` (or any other descriptive text)
 6. Click Save
-7. Click on your service endpoint and your identificator will be visible in the URL `https://dev.azure.com/MYORG/MYPROJECT/_settings/adminservices?resourceId=**SERVICE_ENDPOINT**`
+7. Click on your service endpoint and your identificator will be visible in the URL.
+Only the UUID portion is needed.
+   `https://dev.azure.com/MYORG/MYPROJECT/_settings/adminservices?resourceId=**SERVICE_ENDPOINT**`
 8. You can remove the service endpoint once you're done importing your repositories.